adrichman/munchies/README.md

     - *Stack:* nodeJS, expressJS, mongoDB, mongoose (a mongo ORM)

 ##The technologies
-I chose nodejs out of desire to move quickly - knowing that my dev environment and past few deployments were in node gave me security in more accurately scoping my work.
+I chose nodejs out of desire to move quickly.
+Knowing that my dev environment and past few deployments were in node gave me security in more accurately scoping my work.
 It was my first time using ExpressJS's generator, which gave me a scaffold and bolierplate middleware.
 I don't think I would choose to use it again because what it provided was not a strong match for what I ended up implementing, and I probably gutted, rewrote and reorganized most of what it generated.

 My database, mongoDB, was selected based on a few known features:

 1. Primarily used to store data that is provided by an external API
-2. No extensive relationships to model among the data.
+2. No extensive relationships to models among the data.
 3. Mongo's native impelmentation of GeoSpatial indexes.

 I wanted to leave room for the external API's schema to change without having to rebuild a database from scratch, and I also knew that even with the addition of a few other resources, like users and food categories, I'd be happier to have the flexibility of no schemas and the out-of-the-box geospatial querying.